paezha/covid19-environmental-correlates/README.md

 The SUR-SLM model can be estimated using maximum likelihood (López, Mur, and Angulo (2014)) or instrumental variables (Mínguez, López, and Mur (2019)).

+Another alternative methodologies could be use.
+By example, a dynamic spatial panel methodology with fixed spatial an temporal effects (e.g. Elhorst 2014, Cap.
+4), but those models are more dont take account correlation between errors.
+Therefore, a spatial SUR approach is more reasonable for our purpose.

 # Analysis and Results